brandallk/mytunes/readme.md

 ### MyTunes

-##### Search iTunes Catalog.
+##### Search the iTunes Catalog.
 Create, Play, and Manage Your Own Song Playlists.

 Link to the live project (on Heroku): [MyTunes](https://brk-mytunes.herokuapp.com/#/) (Note: For a quick preview of the app, you can log in as test-user John Doe -- email: fake1@fake.com, password: password.
-This test-user has a few boards and collaborators already.)
+This test-user has a few playlists already.)

 ##### About the project